Jerzy Czarnecki

-Jerzy Czarnecki (20 November 1924 – 2 December 2007) was a Jewish Holocaust survivor who became a nuclear engineer, expert in nuclear power stations and nuclear pollution control.
+Jerzy Czarnecki (20 November 1924 – 2 December 2007) was a Polish Jewish Holocaust survivor who became a nuclear engineer, expert in nuclear power stations and nuclear pollution control.
 In Poland, he was employed at WAT (Technical Military Academy in Warsaw) as professional officer till 1968; in Switzerland, he worked at the Hauptabteilung für die Sicherheit der Kernanlagen (HSK – Swiss Federal Nuclear Safety Inspectorate).
-In the last years of his life, he engaged in reviving the memory of Shoah, in the Ukraine and in Switzerland, and a movie was made on his life and perpetuation activities.
+In the last years of his life, he engaged in reviving the memory of Shoah, in Ukraine and in Switzerland, and a movie was made on his life and perpetuation activities.

 Early life in Poland

 Jerzy Czarnecki (nicknamed "Yurek" or “Jurek”) was born in the Polish township Mosty Wiekie (currently Ukraine: Velyki Mosty) as Isaac Steger.
 His education at the gymnasium in Zhovkva was interrupted with the West Ukraine's conquest by Nazi Germany.
 In 1942, he fled from Mosty Wielkie, coming to Warsaw.
 He was then brought to Stralsund where he worked as forced laborer.
 After the end of the war, he enrolled in Polish army and studied engineering at Leningrad and Warsaw Universities, up to doctoral degree, specializing in nuclear pollution control.
 He worked at WAT as professional officer (Lieutenant colonel) and reader, also developing patents, until he had to quit the position in the aftermath of the 1968-anti-semitic wave.